juanmirocks/mkpdf/README.md

 # parcel-reporter-mkpdf

 Plugin for [Parcel](https://parceljs.org) web build tool:

-Each time an HTML is built by parcel (either in serve/watch/development or production mode), this is exported as a PDF.
+Each time parcel builds an HTML (either in serve/watch or production mode), this plugin will save it as a PDF.
-Internally, the PDF is "printed" with [Chromium](https://github.com/chromium/chromium) as a headless browser.
-That is, the generated PDF will look the same as if you had used the `Print` functionality from Chrome.
+The exported PDF will look the same as if you had used the `Print` functionality from Chrome.

-The browser is controlled with Google's [puppeteer](https://github.com/puppeteer/puppeteer).
+Key features:

+* Quick & iterative development: your PDF is generated as soon as and each time parcel finishes a HTML built, also in watch mode.
+* Your CSS/LESS/SASS style will also be applied.
+* The "printing" of the PDFs is very fast thanks to internal caching.
+For example, if your HTML links external files, such as .js or .css, these will be fetched only once.

 ## How to use